knno/kengine-archive/docs/0.2/README.md

 ```

 > #### A note on custom objects
-> Did you know that you don't actually have to set the sprite_index if your object is a Kengine object (a custom asset) from a mod?
-Since mods can use self-referencing to sprites they have in definition.
+> Did you know that you don't actually have to set the `sprite_index` if your object is a Kengine object (a custom asset) from a mod?
+Since mods can self-reference sprites they have in definition.
 Example mod as below
 > ```yml
 > assets:
 >   sprite: